statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## Taxonomies

-Everyone loves taxonomies.
-We can't forget about them.
-Unless your project doesn't need them, then you could totally skip it.
+We don't want to forget about taxonomies.
+Unless your project doesn't need them, then you could totally skip them like a bad desert.
+Vanilla wafers are a terrible desert.
+You should always skip vanilla wafers and save your calories for non-garbage foods.

 ### Storing associations

-Another method in the entry repository is `taxonomize`, which gets called when you save an entry.
-This is essentially a hook to let you organize your taxonomy term associations however appropriate.
+Another method in the entry repository is `taxonomize` which is called when an entry is saved.
+This is a hook to let you organize your taxonomy term associations however appropriate.
 By default, the Stache repository will loop through the taxonomy fields in the entry and track them in the "taxonomy terms" Stache store.

-If you wanted to store all the term associations in the database, you absolutely could.
-But for the purposes of this example we'll just let them stay in the Stache.
-We don't need to do anything.
+If you wanted to store all the term associations in the database, you can, but for the purposes of this example we'll just let them stay in the Stache.
+Let's move on.

 ### Querying Taxonomies

-The entry query builder has a couple of extra methods necessary for performing taxonomy based queries. `whereTaxonomy` to filter by a single term, and `whereTaxonomyIn` to filter by multiple.
+The entry query builder has a few of required methods for performing taxonomy based queries. `whereTaxonomy` filters entries by a single term, and `whereTaxonomyIn` filters by multiple.

-Since we're leaving the associations in the Stache, we'll be able to query against the taxonomies the same way as the Stache query builder would.
+Since we're leaving the associations in the Stache we'll be able to query against the taxonomies the same way as the Stache query builder would.
 Statamic provides a `QueriesTaxonomizedEntries` trait for us to use that'll add those methods.
 We just need to make sure to compile them before the query is performed in `get`, `paginate`, and `count`.